 Council has now completed the Gellibrand Street crossing and it is operational for all vehicles and pedestrians.
 We've also allocated $20,000 in the 2021–22 budget to undertake a traffic study of the broader area.

-We've also heard feedback that crossing points in Hesse Street don't work as well as they should.
+We also heard feedback that crossing points in Hesse Street didn't work as well as they should.
 Based on the feedback we heard from our Gellibrand Street consultation, Council commissioned a transport safety specialist to investigate how we might make this street safer for pedestrians.
 The specialist's report(PDF, 3MB) made four recommendations:

 We asked the community what they thought about these recommendations during an additional round of consultation.
 The majority of respondents supported the recommendations(PDF, 566KB).
 At the Ordinary Meeting of Council on 28 April, Council resolved to implement the first two recommendations.
 Works to construct a pedestrian crossing and permanently set a 40km/h speed limit were completed in August 2021.

-We're building a new safe pedestrian refuge on King Street, opposite the General Store Café.
-This new crossing will consist of a traffic island in the centre of the road, wider verges, and associated line markings.
+We've built a new safe pedestrian refuge on King Street opposite the General Store Café.
+This new crossing consists of a traffic island in the centre of the road, wider verges, and associated line markings.
 These works will make it safer and easier for pedestrians to cross the road in stages.
-Works are expected to be completed in September 2021.
+Works were completed in November 2021.

-A pedestrian refuge near the intersection of Flinders Street and Swanston Street will assist pedestrians in safely crossing the road when accessing programmes and events held at Cottage By The Sea, as well as providing beach access further down Swanston Street.
-Works are expected to be completed in September 2021.
+We've built a new pedestrian refuge near the intersection of Flinders Street and Swanston Street that assists pedestrians in safely crossing the road when accessing programmes and events held at Cottage By The Sea, as well as providing beach access further down Swanston Street.
+Works were completed in November 2021.

 Ocean Road is a busy and popular thoroughfare in Point Lonsdale.
 Surfers, swimmers, tennis players and exercisers use this stretch of road year round to access our beaches, play sport and keep fit.
-To help increase the safety of the large number of pedestrians utilising Ocean Road, we're installing a wombat crossing at the entrance to Point Lonsdale Back Beach, two 'slow points' at nearby T-intersections, two gateway treatments, and introducing a 40km/h zone to encourage safer driving.
-Works on these installations were completed in August 2021, with the grassed roadside car parking area to reopen soon.
+To help increase the safety of the large number of pedestrians utilising Ocean Road, we installed a wombat crossing at the entrance to Point Lonsdale Back Beach, two 'slow points' at nearby T-intersections, two gateway treatments, and introducing a 40km/h zone to encourage safer driving.
+Works on these installations were completed in August 2021.

-We're also installing a wombat crossing at the top end of Point Lonsdale Road, near Admans Street.
+We also installed a wombat crossing at the top end of Point Lonsdale Road, near Admans Street.
 This provides another crossover point for shoppers accessing retail and cafes further up Point Lonsdale Road, as well as improving pedestrian access to the Point Lonsdale Bowls Club.
 Works were completed in late August 2021.